aprippington/C4.5-Algorithm-Optimisation-Framework-and-Visualiser/README.md

 ### Running

-* Set all of the following parameters to desired values;
+Set all of the following parameters to desired values;

-R - row limiting parameter                                                                                      Location: DecicionTree.cs line 37
+* R - row limiting parameter                                                                                      Location: DecicionTree.cs line 37
-V - Validation set size set (as a proportion of the full dataset)                                               Location: DecicionTree.cs line 646 i – the number of times to perform our optimisation cycle                                                       Location: DecicionTree.cs line 662
+* V - Validation set size set (as a proportion of the full dataset)                                               Location: DecicionTree.cs line 646
+* i – the number of times to perform our optimisation cycle                                                       Location: DecicionTree.cs line 662
-X – number of optimisation iterations implemented before re-selecting a random subset of our validation set     Location: DecicionTree.cs line 670
+* X – number of optimisation iterations implemented before re-selecting a random subset of our validation set     Location: DecicionTree.cs line 670
-Vi - Validation subset size (as a proportion of the validation set)                                             Location: DecicionTree.cs line 774
+* Vi - Validation subset size (as a proportion of the validation set)                                             Location: DecicionTree.cs line 774
-D – Dataset (path to CSV file where dataset to be classified is stored)                                         Location: DecicionTree.cs line 811
+* D – Dataset (path to CSV file where dataset to be classified is stored)                                         Location: DecicionTree.cs line 811
-K – number of partitions to split our data into for k-fold cross validation (default: 10)                       Location: DecicionTree.cs line 811
+* K – number of partitions to split our data into for k-fold cross validation (default: 10)                       Location: DecicionTree.cs line 811
-Results - desired name of output .xlsx file                                                                     Location: DecisionTree.cs line 881
+* Results - desired name of output .xlsx file                                                                     Location: DecisionTree.cs line 881

 Note that both the training and test set sizes, Tr and T, are implicitly determined by the value of K.
 I.e if K=10, Tr=90% and T = 10%    or   if k=5, Tr=80% and T =20%.

-* To start the program, run Program.cs Main method
+To start the program, run Program.cs Main method

 ### Capabilities & Restrictions

-Both continuous and categorical variables are permitted.
+Both continuous and categorical input variables are permitted.
+Data types will be automatically detected during parsing.
 Accepted Data Types: Double, Int, String

 Input CSV file:
 * Target attribute must be in the final column